Find The Product 5 2x 3 X

 While the method outlined above is the most straightforward, let's consider other approaches that lead to the same result:

 • Grouping: We could group the terms differently.
-For example, (5 * 3) * (2x * x) = 15 * 2x² = 30x².
+Here's one way to look at it: (5 * 3) * (2x * x) = 15 * 2x² = 30x².
 This shows the flexibility provided by the commutative and associative properties of multiplication.

-• Distributive Property (if applicable): If the expression involved addition or subtraction within parentheses, we would need to utilize the distributive property which states: a(b + c) = ab + ac.
-However, our current expression doesn't require this.
+• Distributive Property (if applicable): If the expression involved addition or subtraction within parentheses, we would need to make use of the distributive property which states: a(b + c) = ab + ac.
+Still, our current expression doesn't require this.

 Common Mistakes and How to Avoid Them